Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 - You can tolerate volatility and want maximum flexibility (a variable tariff may suit)

-- There’s a meaningful exit fee and you expect to switch soon
+- There’s a meaningful exit fee and you expect to move or switch soon

 - You have a complex meter setup where choices are limited

-Practical rule of thumb: If a fix-and-fall tariff costs only slightly more than the best standard fixed tariff today, it can be a sensible compromise.
-If it’s priced much higher, you may be paying for a feature you never use.
+Practical rule of thumb: if a fix-and-fall tariff costs only slightly more than the best standard fixed tariff today, the one-way “fall” feature is a sensible insurance against guessing the market wrong.
+If it’s priced much higher, you may be paying for a feature you never use — a plain fix below the £1,862 cap could be better value.

 Benefits and drawbacks of fix-and-fall tariffs